hngabo-lang/Rwanda_Place_finder/README.md

 While setting this up, we hit a few real bumps along the way:

-- **A public Wi-Fi login page got in the way of testing.** Some of our early tests kept getting redirected to a network login page instead of reaching our server.
+- **A public Wi-Fi login page got in the way of testing.** Some of my early tests kept getting redirected to a network login page instead of reaching our server.
 Switching networks fixed it.
 - **HTTP requests kept redirecting to HTTPS.** Our load balancer was set up to force secure connections, so plain `http://` requests bounced to `https://` before reaching our test route.
 - **A missing test route caused a "Not Found" error.** Our servers didn't have a `/which-server` path set up yet, so we added a small Nginx rule on each server to return its own name, which let us properly confirm the load balancer was working.

-Working through each of these one at a time helped us confirm, step by step, that the whole system frontend, backend, and load balancer, was working the way it should.
+Working through each of these one at a time helped me confirm, step by step, that the whole system frontend, backend, and load balancer, was working the way it should.

 ## Credits